VaslavTchitcherine/video-feedback/README.md

 --cols=\<int\>

-Specifies the number of colums in the display window.
+Specifies the number of columns in the display window.

 --blur=\<int\>